vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Methods

 * register: This function registers the `pubkey` to the list of members.
-For succesful registration, ETH equal to the amount specified in `membershipDeposit` MUST be paid while calling this function.
+For successful registration, ETH equal to the amount specified in `membershipDeposit` MUST be paid while calling this function.
 This function MUST fire the `MemberRegistered` event.
     * `function register(uint256 pubkey) external payable`